14 of the Best Hiking Trails Near Montreal

 Eastern Townships

-L’Escalier du Nord Trail (Mont Orford National Park)
+10. L’Escalier du Nord Trail (Mont Orford National Park) – 1h30 from Montreal

-This moderate to moderately challenging trail takes you up to the Pic the l’Ours (mountain This moderately challenging trail takes you up to the Pic the l’Ours (mountain peak) and is probably the most difficult trail presented in this guide, both because of the elevation gain and the occasional rocky and uneven terrain, which can require a bit of light scrambling.
+This moderately challenging trail takes you up to the Pic the l’Ours (mountain peak) and is one of the most difficult trails presented in this guide, both because of the elevation gain and the occasional rocky and uneven terrain, which can require a bit of light scrambling.
 You will be greatly rewarded for your effort, however, as you will cross several panoramic viewpoints along the trail.
+The scenery is beautiful both in summer and autumn.

 Distance: 12.7 km